The Official City of Norfolk Nebraska Home Page The Official City of Norfolk Nebraska Home Page

 Sec.
 18-1.
 Park defined.

-The term "park" as used in this chapter shall apply to Skyview Park and Lake, Johnson Park, Ta-Ha-Zouka Park, Central Park, Westside Park, N. 4th Street Park, Veterans Memorial Park, Liberty Bell Park, Winter Park, Nord Park, Berry Hill Park, College View Park, Warren Cook Park and North Pine Park.
+The term "park" as used in this chapter shall apply to Skyview Park and Lake, Johnson Park, Ta-Ha-Zouka Park, Central Park, Westside Park, N. 4th Street Park, Veterans Memorial Park, Liberty Bell Park, Winter Park, Nord Park, Berry Hill Park, College View Park, Warren Cook Park, North Pine Park, Norfolk Pedal Park, Embrace Park, and Riverpoint Square.

 Sec.
 18-2.
 Compliance.